VipinindKumar/Self-Driving/README.md

 # Self-Driving - Lane Detection: program to detect lanes in a video

+## Version 0.9:
+* Added a average of all the lines, as a single line in the video

 ## Version 0.85:

 * Increase the quality of lines predicted by dilating the frame after canny function, which increases the width of the foreground objects making it easier to capture lines